NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 The second principle you need to consider is inductance.
 Inductance is a resistance to change in current.
 The mathematics are more complicated than they are for resistance, but intuitively, if you suddenly turn on a transistor (i.e., the mosfet in your motor driver or the millions of transistors in your microcontroller), it takes a little while for the current to start flowing.
 Likewise, if you turn off a transistor, it take a little while for the current to stop flowing (this is what caused flyback in our motor driver).

 There’s a calculator for PCB trace inductance [here](http://chemandy.com/calculators/flat-wire-inductor-calculator.htm).
 The equation is more complex than Ohm’s law, but the trend is similar: Longer, thinner wires have higher inductance.
 This resistance to the change in current, can also cause a voltage drop along a wire — the higher the inductance, the larger the drop.
-Calculating the actually voltage drop is a little complicated because you need to to know the rate of change of the current (dI/dt).
+Calculating the actual voltage drop is a little complicated because you need to to know the rate of change of the current (dI/dt).
 You could use one of the oscilloscopes in the maker space to do this for your motor drivers, if you wanted.
 The important thing, though, is that dI/dt is high, so inductance is a problem.

 Fortunately, minimizing inductance and resistance both push us toward making the wires in our power supply networks as short as possible and as wide as possible.

-#### Basic Principle: Decoupling

-Your quadcopter is full of transistors (small ones in your microcontroller and big ones in your motor drivers), and as they switch they cause noise on the power and ground planes.
-Noise on the power line can cause digital circuits to stop working (because 1’s start looking like 0’s) and noise on GND can cause all kinds problems between all voltages are relative to GND.

-The minimize this noise, we want to increase the capacitance of the power and ground planes.
-One way to think of capacitance is as a resistance to changes in voltage, so adding more  will reduce noise (which is an unwanted change in voltage).
-Small capacitors can filter out high-frequency noise, while larger capacitors filter out lower-frequency noise.

-There are two ways to add capacitance.
-The first is to add capacitors.
-The IMU and the microcontroller both describe the number and kind of decoupling capacitors you should incorporate and they tell you to place them as close as possible to the power and ground pins on the device.
-This is because, to be most effective, the extra capacitance we add needs to be as close to the source of the noise as possible (to minimize resistance and inductance between the cap and the device).

-The second way to add capacitance is to build a capacitor into the board.
-A capacitor is just two layers of metal separated by an insulator.
-We can easily construct this in a PCB by laying down metal in two layers on top of eachother, and connecting one to power and one to ground.
-The result is a very small capacitor but one that we can put nearly everywhere on the PCB (so it will be a close as physically possible to the devices).
-In our design this capacitance is not critical, but in higher-speed design, it is critical to filtering out the higher-frequency switching noise.

 ### Building Power and Ground Planes out of Pours

 PCBs provide an easy way to minimize inductance and resistance while maximizing capacitance in our power distribution system: Power planes.
 Power planes are entire layers of your PCB dedicated to power or ground.
 They cover all or most of the PCB and the power and ground planes should overlap as much as possible.
 This provides:

 1. Low resistance and inductance because they planes act as very wide wires.
 2. Capacitance because the power and ground planes form two plates of a capacitor.